 21st Century ‘Pog Rock’ Kings are back

-The Strypes are Cavan’s best young band and one of the best Rhythm and Blues Band to come around for years.
-There influences are from the likes of Buddy Holly, Ray Charles and The Blues Brothers.
-They are also influenced by the Pog Rock in the 1970’s and the Punk scene from late 1970’s with likes of Dr. FeelGood, The Clash and Buzzcocks.
-The Strypes came around big in 2013 and supported the Arctic Monkeys on their UK& Ireland Tour, the supported the likes of The Stone Roses.
-The lads have been a bit quiet in the past few years with division between them and the label.
+The Strypes are Cavan’s best young band and seen as the best Rhythm and Blues Band to come around for years.
+They have had huge support from the likes of Alice Cooper, Bob Geldof, Noel Gallagher and Elton John.
+Their influences are from the likes of Buddy Holly, Ray Charles and The Blues Brothers.
+They are also influenced by the Pog Rock of the 1970’s and the Punk scene from late 1970’s with likes of Dr. Feel Good, The Clash and Buzzcocks.
+The Strypes came around big in 2013 and supported the likes of Arctic Monkeys on their UK& Ireland Tour and also The Stone Roses on their return to the road.
+The lads have been a bit quiet in the past few years with division between them and the label, EMI.

 The opening, hits with those jumping guitar rhythms and bass, lead vocalist Ross Farrelly bringing those raw harmonies in right from the first word.
 The video from the single sees the boys in action playing the song in reverse roles which is a normal humour side that we always see from their eccentric style.
 The other record is Down at the Radio Tron by Stefan Murphy; one of the lads friends from back home in Ireland.
 Ross’s voice has more grit and sharpness on this record it gives it more of a powerful sound to it.
 Josh McClorey’s guitar skills are impeccable as ever with the way his hand just glides down the neck so easily covering every little bit.

 Is this record giving us a taste of their upcoming album?
 I think so, it’s the voice of Ross Farrelly which has changed into soft tones, hinting at the Americanised voice for effect.
 The electricity the band has when they’re together is a beautiful site and even on this record you can feel it!